MessyFork/PersonalSite/README.md

 ```

 ### Usage
+Create react components in /src/pages that will serve as the body of each page.
+Any changes to <Head> should be done in Root.js

 Routing in the project is handled by react-router.
 Any new routes must be added
 in both routes.js as well as data.js.